syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Gets or sets a value that indicates whether to enable dynamic searching behaviour in file explorer.
+Gets or sets a value that indicates whether to enable dynamic searching behavior in file explorer.
 Currently search box can be enabled through toolbar &#65533;tools&#65533;